r-owen/dtx_to_wif_converter/ReadMe.md

 Run your [terminal application](#terminal-applications).

-Type the following (using the appropriate path prefix, if needed, e.g. on Windows):
+Type the following on macOS or unix:

+    dtx_to_wif path1 path2 ...  # on macOS or unix

+If this fails, specify the path to `dtx_to_wif` (as shown in the output from python -m pip install), or add its directory to the PATH.

+On Windows type:

-`dtx_to_wif path1 path2 ...`
+    <...path to dtx_to_wif...>dtx_to_wif.exe path1 path2 ...

+where `<...path to dtx_to_wif...>` is the path to the file, as shown in the output from `python -m pip install`.

-where each `path` is the path to a .dtx file or a directory containing .dtx files.
+Each `path` argument is the path to a .dtx file or a directory (folder) containing .dtx files.
 On macOS, if you drag a file or folder from Finder onto your Terminal, the path will be typed for you.
-Windows may well do the same thing with its file browser.

 The program will scan each provided directory for files whose names end in ".dtx".
 This is a recursive search, meaning it looks in all directories inside the provided directory, no matter how deeply nested.